-Each student exhibitor must provide the EPSCoR office a fully completed Financial Responsibility form in order to receive a \$250 stipend check.
-The check, which is to be used to develop your display, will be mailed to the lead student within approximately two-three weeks after the student training session.
+Each student exhibitor must provide the EPSCoR office with a fully completed Financial Responsibility form in order to receive a \$250 stipend check.
+The check, which is to be used to develop your display and to offset travel expenses, will be mailed to the lead student within approximately two-three weeks after the student training session.
 Note: OSU students' stipends will be processed through the OSU Bursars Office.
 Be aware that the Bursar may apply your stipend to an outstanding account balance, if you have one.